-The goods supplied must meet the origin requirements of the EU Generalized System of Preferences and/or any other relevant EU preferential origin regime unless not expressly stipulated otherwise in the order acknowledgment.
+The goods supplied must meet the origin requirements of the EU Generalized System of Preferences unless not expressly stipulated otherwise in the order acknowledgment.
 Supplier must issue all supplier declarations required by the Implementing Regulation (EU 2015/2447) and confirm the preferential status of the products supplied by it.
 This requirement is not satisfied by the indication of the country of origin on the invoice.
 Supplier is responsible for the accuracy of the supplier's declaration and shall be liable to Purchaser for any damage incurred.
 A long-term supplier's declaration may be issued; at Purchaser's request, however, an individual supplier's declaration must be issued in each case.
 At Purchaser's request, however, a certificate of origin must be issued in each case, if necessary.